You can always find your selling limit in Seller Hub; here's how:

 If your selling performance and sales metrics are strong, you may be able to have your limits increased.
 You can always check your performance in Seller Hub - opens in new window or tab or in your Seller Dashboard - opens in new window or tab.

-When you're getting close to your monthly limit we'll send you a message to let you know.
-You can request a limit increase directly from within that message, or by using the button below.
+We'll send you a message to let you know when you get close to your monthly limit.
+You can request a limit increase directly from within that message or by using the button below.

 If you have more than one seller account, you may also be able to raise your limits by linking to your other, more established seller account.
-If your accounts can be linked, you'll see that option when you select Request higher selling limits in the Monthly selling limits section of My eBay's All Selling - opens in new window or tab view.
+If your accounts can be linked, you'll see that option when you select Request higher selling limits in the Monthly selling limits section of My eBay's Selling Overview - opens in new window or tab.

 If you're new to selling in a particular category, we might limit how much you can sell.
 This helps you manage your inventory more efficiently and allows you time to understand any rules that may apply in that category.

 When you're comfortable fulfilling your orders, and have a good track record with customers and with following our policies, most specific category limits will automatically be removed.
 However, other limits may apply depending on the categories you list in.

 Items should always be listed in the correct category.
-If you've reached your monthly selling limit for a certain category, you shouldn't list items in the wrong one, as it violates our Search and browse manipulation policy.
+If you've reached your monthly selling limit for a certain category, you shouldn't list items in the wrong one, as it violates our Search manipulation policy.